PISAresearch/pisa/README.md

 ## Run a Pisa Tower

-Make sure that the relevant ports are open.
-You can run Pisa with the following command:
+Make sure that the PISA "host" port is available and not blocked by a firewall.
+After you have built it, you can run Pisa with the following command:

 ```
 npm run start